 Yurii Tsyban is a graduate in metrology and information-measuring technology who joined KAUST in July 2021 from the National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute."

 Jin Yu is a physics graduate who joined KAUST in July 2021 from Nankai University (NKU), China.
 Before joining KAUST, Jin worked as an intern at Wake Forest University (WFU), North Carolina, U.S. After completing his studies at WFU, Jin served as a volunteer high school teacher at China Volunteer Association for almost a year.

 Muhammad Akram Karimi, KAUST Ph.D. student and co-founder of the KAUST-supported startup company Saher Flow Solutions, has been selected as the recipient of the 2021 IEEE Sensors Council Technical Achievement Award in the Field of Sensors – Early Career.
 The award honors an individual with “outstanding technical contributions within the scope of the IEEE Sensors Council, as documented by publications and patents.
 It is based on the general quality and originality of contributions.”

-Ruibo Wang is a communication engineering graduate from the University of Electronic Science and Technology of China (UESTC), Chengdu, China, who joined KAUST in January 2021.
-Wang first came to KAUST as a visiting student and was instantly impressed by the University's excellent research atmosphere and high academic standards.
-This combination of factors piqued his interest in choosing KAUST to further his academic career.
+Zhengying Lou is a communication engineering graduate who joined KAUST from the University of Electronic Science and Technology of China.
+Zhengying first came to KAUST in June 2020 as a visiting student and was instantly impressed by the university’s high academic standards and convenient living environment.